Vamsi-Vemulapati/IPL-Team-Data-Management/README.md

-# IPL-Team-Data-Management
+# SPORTS-Team-Data-Management
-# IPL Team Data Management
+# SPORTS Team Data Management

 This project provides a comprehensive data management system for IPL team data using SQL.
 It includes the creation of tables, insertion of data, stored procedures, views, and indexes for efficient data manipulation and retrieval.